 Game Making and Coding Fluency in a Primary Computing Context

+Mick Chesterman[0000-0002-8005-2390]

+Manchester Metropolitan University

+m.chesterman@mmu.ac.uk

 Abstract

 This chapter describes digital game making as an inclusive process to develop coding concepts and coding fluency.
 It outlines research which emerges from my work with young learners of ages 8-11 which leverages the motivational and navigational affordances of enthusiast game making communities and adapts it to more structured educational environments.
 I summarise the features of two game making tools used in my study.
 Finally this chapter contains an overview of the 3M game making learning design and links to extensive resources for learners and teachers.

+Keywords:

 Introduction

 The potential of digital game making is explored in depth in a review by Kafai and Burke (2015).
 The most prominent learning objective of making games in educational setting is to develop coding and computing skills.
 There are extensive studies on game making to learn other subjects including maths, biology and chemistry but diverse examples exist.
 Game making can also develop social skills, self-reflection, cultural awareness and a range of technical abilities that allow participation in information society.
-Finally because, game making involves a systems-based understanding of the world, and as games are themselves interactive systems, they are a powerful vehicle for exploring a complex problems involving race, sex, social issues (Tekinbaş et al., 2010).
+Finally, because game making involves a systems-based understanding of the world, and as games are themselves interactive systems, they are a powerful vehicle for exploring complex problems involving race, sex, social issues (Tekinbaş et al., 2010).

 While there has been a large body of research on the value and practice of game making for educational purposes, it is a dynamic landscape which has many areas which merit additional research.
 New software tools to make games which offer new pedagogical possibilities emerge regularly.
 Game playing practices and the opportunities provided by participation in wider communities also continue to evolve.
 For example, casual and retro games played by both adults and children are increasingly available via smart phones and home consoles.
 The nostalgia around such games and the associated aesthetics of cuteness creates a potential for connection between younger and older players (Boyle, 2017).
-The sustained popularity of retro games together with easy to use game making tools and code frameworks provides an entry point for game players into game making cultures which is reflected in the success of amateur games publishing websites like itch.io (Garda, 2013).
+The sustained popularity of retro games together with easy-to-use game making tools and code frameworks provides an entry point for game players into game making cultures which is reflected in the success of amateur games publishing websites like itch.io (Garda, 2013).
 My study, in part, asks how the motivational and navigational affordances of enthusiast game making communities can be brought into more structured educational environments.

 In this chapter, I explore the potential of digital game making as an inclusive way of developing coding concepts and coding fluency in the later stages of Primary Education.
-This chapter begins with a short summary of the UK context of coding and inclusion.
+This chapter begins with a short summary of the United Kingdom (UK) context of coding and inclusion.
 This is followed by a section on game making as an inclusive, project-based teaching approach.
 I then describe two game making tools used in my study before outlining the process of the development of a learning design in partnership with participants.
 I end with an overview of what I provisionally call the 3M game making learning design and offer links to the resulting resources suitable for learners and fellow practitioners.

 Context